 Orchestrating such nuanced, omnichannel, personalised campaigns requires contiguous, 360 customer data – especially if AI is to parse through it all.

 As such, the importance of dismantling data silos will become more important as time goes on.
 Publishers will increasingly converge their data in order to serve buyers looking to place cross-channel ads with near-infinite variety.
 The more precisely they can target their content to your audience, the higher value your inventory becomes.

 Serving this demand will catalyse more and more publishers to overhaul their backend systems to make it easier for advertisers to use AI-assisted modelling to create lookalike audiences from your data, place multichannel ad orders in a single click, and run increasingly sophisticated variate testing.

 This data convergence will yield more sophisticated use of data, such that consumer unease at the blunt ad personalisation of today gives way to an appreciation of highly targeted content, that provides more utility – with a precisely matched aesthetic – to its viewer.

 Practical steps for publishers

 These three trends are all present today.
-They were seen as ahead of the curve before coronavirus.
+Before coronavirus, many saw them as ahead of the curve.
 Now it is clear that those who were already ahead of the curve will be better off than those who were not ready.
 By the time 2030 comes around, no one can know what we’ll need to be prepared for.